c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 ### Download Instructions
 Go to the `Attack Programming Assignment` entry in *LearningSuite* where you will find a link to download your attack target and one to view the scoreboard.

+For more detail, view the [Attack Lab - Getting Started](/ecen224/recitation/attackLab-gettingStarted) script from class.

 ## 1. Introduction
 This assignment involves generating a total of five attacks on two programs having different security vulnerabilities.
 Outcomes you will gain from this lab include: